bry4n/middle/README.md

 Conduct - A lightweight authorization
 ---

 This is work in progress.
+README will be updated/improved when this is completed.

 ### Examples: